Toni Morrison documentary and panel discussion

 2020-Feb.
 24 at 4:00pm

-In memory of Nobel Laureate Toni Morrison, our Katie Geneva Cannon Center for Womanist Leadership will host a screening and...
+In memory of Nobel Laureate Toni Morrison, The Katie Geneva Cannon Center for Womanist Leadership will host a screening and...

 Drawing from the Black Southern colloquial expression (you actin’ womanish), the word “womanist” is a dynamic term that describes a growing field of study and social movement that takes seriously the historical and contemporary experiences of Black women while advocating for the wholeness and wellbeing of all humanity.